samirotiv/Tron/README.md

 A C implementation of the infamous Tron game.

-We (Samir Otiv, Kaushik Garikipati & Ramya TR) created this to learn a few new things.
+We (Samir Otiv, Kaushik Garikipati & Ramya TR) created this to learn a few new things - Minimax, Alpha-Beta Pruning, Ncurses & POSIX Threads.

 ###Features
 1. An implementation of the Minimax Algorithm - optimized with Alpha-Beta Pruning.
 2. An intelligent heuristic - a few funtions applied onto the game's Voronoi Diagram.
 3. An implementation of Dijkstra's Algorithm for square grids.
-4. Highly responsive & accurate input - done by creating internal command buffers.
+4. Responsive & accurate input - done by creating internal command buffers.
 5. Pthreads implemented - bot created in a separate thread & given limited time, just like the human player.
 6. A mechanism to dynamically adjust the Minimax depth to fit into the time window of the bot.
 7. A two player game mode.
 8. Terminal based colored UI using Curses.

-###Installation Instructions
+###Get Tron
 ####To build from source
 Either clone the repo, or just download the zip using the link on the right.